reshmabidikar/slate/README.md

 Notes:

-* The generated static pages under `build` are deployed by Cloudflare
+* The generated static pages under `build` are deployed by Cloudflare (https://apidocs.killbill.io/)
-* The built pages are also pushed to the `gh-pages` branch for debugging (served by GitHub pages at https://killbill.github.io/slate/)
+* The built pages are also pushed to the `gh-pages` branch for debugging (served by GitHub pages at https://killbill.github.io/slate/ for backward compatibility)
 * Minification of assets is handled by Cloudflare (check-in the unminified version)

 ## Development